Floraaah/theory-lab/econ-struture-notes/README.md

 rethinking the mathematical core of incentive and information theories
 without resorting to sociological or narrative extensions.

+---

+### Ethical Temporality and Structural Boundary

+While the *econ-structure* layer operates strictly within the discipline’s formal grammar,
+its closure is **temporal rather than absolute**.
+The decision to remain inside constraint geometry—
+to treat feasibility, stability, and incentive compatibility as self-contained principles—
+is not a denial of ethics, but a **discipline of form**.

+Ethics, in this framework, is suspended inside the system as *structural self-consistency*:
+the refusal to appeal to external justification until the internal geometry has completed its cycle.
+Only once closure has been achieved can exposure occur—
+when the structure begins to articulate the curvature of its own limits.

+This temporal rhythm defines the interface between
+**econ-structure** (closure of form) and **narrative-generative** (exposure of form).
+The first maintains coherence; the second bears its failure.
+Together they trace the recursive ethics of system and rupture.

+---

 ### Position in the Repository

 - **projects/** → constructive modeling and mechanism formulation.